swiss-art-research-net/docs/docs/ordea-report/3_sem_modelling.md

 5. serialization of the output as an RDF graph.

-##### Georeferencing of images
+##### Image geo-referencing

 Georeferencing is the process of assigning x, y coordinates to a raster file, such as an image, an aerial photograph, scanned historical map, etc. so GIS software can place the resulting georeferenced file in its specified location on a map.
 As an example of this task, we consider a pipeline developed for the BSO project, which aims at identifying and geo-locating the standpoint of the artist in creating a landscape painting (i.e. the artist's point of observation).
 This pipeline relies on the above described image classification pipeline to filter only landscape paintings, as georefencing is not applicable to e.g. a portrait painting.
 It then relies on the manual georeferencing of images, which is crowdsourced through `smapshot`[^20], a tool for georeferencing historical images.

-##### Color scheme extraction
+##### Colour scheme extraction

-*Color scheme extraction* is the process of automatically identifying and grouping dominant colors within an image.
-As an example of this task, we consider a pipeline developed for the BSO project, which extracts RGB colors of each image by using the library [`extcolors`](https://pypi.org/project/extcolors/).[^19] It is worth noting that, Uunlike the previously described use cases, this pipeline does not perform machine learning-based classification, but rather extracts color attributes that are already present in the image.
+*Colour scheme extraction* is the process of automatically identifying and grouping dominant colours within an image.
+As an example of this task, we consider a pipeline developed for the BSO project, which extracts RGB colours of each image by using the library [`extcolors`](https://pypi.org/project/extcolors/).[^19] It is worth noting that, Uunlike the previously described use cases, this pipeline does not perform machine learning-based classification, but rather extracts colour attributes that are already present in the image.

 #### 3.4.4 Modelling recipes